carlalennon/animeasy-tools/README.md

 ### Order management: Enable users to track their orders and view order history.
 ### Seller dashboard: Provide sellers with tools to manage products, orders, and inventory.
 ### Admin panel: Allow administrators to manage users, products, and system settings.
+### Contact form: Allows customers to send complaints and tracks them in an admin panel

 ## Installation